JaiprakashChoudhary/JaiprakashChoudhary/README.md

 _The Black Swan : The impact of the Highly Improbable_ by Nassim Nicholas Taleb<br>
 _The Biggest Bluff : How I Learned to Pay Attention, Master Myself, and Win_ by Maria Konnikova<br> _The Biology of Belief_ by Bruce H. Lipton<br>
+_The Red Queen: Sex and the Evolution of Human Nature_ Matt Ridley

 **Health**<br>
 _How Not to Die_ by Michael Greger<br>